Reads and addresses comments from humans and other agents on github

 1. Fetch the open PR for the current branch.
 If no PR exists, notify the human and stop.
 If multiple PRs exist, ask the human to select one.

 2. Fetch all unresolved comments.
-Distinguish between human comments and bot/automated comments — focus on human comments first.
+Separate human comments from bot/automated comments (Copilot, github-actions, etc.).

 6. Run /critique to ensure changes are reviewed, committed, and pushed.